ShuN6211/ShuN6211/README.md

 I'm currently working as a research and development engneer from Tokyo/Japan in artificial intelligence, especially applied deep learning.

-I majored in condensed matter physics when I was a master's student.
+Also, I majored in condensed matter physics when I was a master's student and love it.
+I'm interested in applied mathmatics and it's inpact on real-world as well as basic technologies as a engneer such as WEB.

 <!--
 **ShuN6211/ShuN6211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.